koendv/paste_dispenser/README.md

 If you prefer not to solder you can also build the controller on a breadboard, as in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

+## Care

+* There are a few situations which may result in breakage.
+If the piston pushes against the bottom of an empty syringe, something has to give.
+Likewise, if you try to squeeze paste out of a stoppered syringe.
+In general, avoid "unstoppable force meets inmovable object" situations.
+Something will break - the motor may tear itself off its mounts, for instance.

+* When not in use, loosen the syringe holder screws so the syringe isn't under constant pressure.

 ## Notes

 * The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.

 * A solder paste dispenser is a small motor which pushes the plunger of a syringe.
 You can use it for solder paste, but it can also be used as a syringe pump, to create small dots of glue in a precise and repeatable way, or to put small drops of lubricating oil on a mechanism.